klausbegnis/AttitudeEstimationExam/README.md

 $\theta = tan^{-1}(\frac{-G_x}{G_z})$

-As two solutions are found for each angle, and both have the same module but with opposite signals, to find the correct quadrant of the correct answer, the function $ATAN2(G_i,G_j)% is used.
+As two solutions are found for each angle, and both have the same module but with opposite signals, to find the correct quadrant of the correct answer, the function $ATAN2(G_i,G_j)$ is used.
 Where for $\theta$ $i = x$ and $j = z$, while $i = y$ and $j = z$ for $\phi$.

 ### Code overview

-The code was developed using object orientation paradigm, which enriched the possibilitie to replicate code and readability.
+The code was developed using the object orientation paradigm, which enriched the possibility to replicate the code and improved readability.

-One class was designed for the log reading/writing, `LogReader`, and it's attributes and methods are shown in Table 3 and Table 4, respectively.
+One class was designed for the log reading/writing, `LogReader`, and its attributes and methods are shown in Table 3 and Table 4, respectively.

 ### Table 3